w4133d/ModLauncherX/README.md

 # ModLauncherX
-I'll get around to updating the readme eventually lmao

-## Original description:

-ModTools Launcher App

-This is the Launcher App used by the Call of Duty: Black Ops III Mod Tools.
+A fully fleshed out upgrade of the original Launcher for Black Ops III Mod Tools.

-It's licensed under the Apache 2.0 License, a copy of which is included in the LICENSE file.
+## Features
+- I will document them all here @ some point, there are loads!

 # Compiling

 You'll need the Qt and Steam SDK installed.
-We use VS 2012 to compile but newer versions should work too, even though we don't provide a Qt Creator project it should still be possible to use it if you create your own project.

 Openning the project with a different version of VS may display a prompt to upgrade, this is ok and shouldn't cause any problems.